vishalmahulkar-appdev/msm-queries/README.md

 The following are [instance-level methods](https://chapters.firstdraft.com/chapters/769#defining-instance-methods) to define.

- - Given any director, let's call it `d`, `d.filmography` should return the rows in the movies table that belong to the director.
+ - You should define an instance method called `filmography` such that any director, let's imagine it was in a variable called `d`, could use `d.filmography` and return the rows in the movies table that belong to it.

     Remember, our models are accessible from anywhere in the Rails application — `lib/tasks`, `rails console`, and _even from within other models_.
 So, we can reference `Movie` from inside `Director`: